CSCfi/csc-user-guide/docs/data/sensitive-data/sd-access.md

 # Accessing Sensitive Data (SD) services

 CSC's Sensitive Data (SD) services are available to researchers and students affiliated with Finnish higher education institutions (universities, universities of applied sciences) or a state research institute and their international collaborators.
+In this section, discover how to access services for processing research or register data.
+Learn to manage billing unit consumption and gain insights into CSC's data deletion policies upon billing units depletion and project closure.

 Contents: